Idina Menzel: Frozen and worldwide recognition (2013–2016)

-Menzel sang "Let it Go" live at the 86th Academy Awards in March 2014, where the song had been nominated for (and eventually won) the Academy Award for Best Original Song.
-Before her performance, actor John Travolta mispronounced her name as "Adele Dazeem" while introducing her to the stage, and the mispronunciation subsequently became a viral Internet meme.
-Menzel was not upset about the mispronunciation.
-In response to the misnaming, she reportedly printed up satirical playbills that promoted her name as Adele Dazeem, noting her past work in Nert (Rent), Wicked-ly (Wicked) and Farfignugen (a play on the word Fahrvergnügen, referring to Frozen).
-Three days after the ceremony, Travolta publicly apologized to Menzel for mispronouncing her name.
-At the 87th Academy Awards, Menzel presented the award for Best Original Song alongside Travolta where she jokingly introduced him as "Glom Gazingo".
-Travolta then finally pronounced her name correctly when he appeared on stage.
+Menzel sang "Let it Go" at the 86th Academy Awards in March 2014, where the song eventually won the Academy Award for Best Original Song.
+While introducing her performance, actor John Travolta mispronounced her name as "Adele Dazeem"; the mispronunciation was widely ridiculed by fans and the media, and subsequently became a viral Internet meme.
+Although initially thrown off by the incident, Menzel was not upset about the mishap, and credits it with introducing her to a wider audience.
+To promote her then-current role in Broadway's If/Then, the production printed satirical playbills that credited Menzel as Adele Dazeem, and referenced her previous credits in Nert (Rent), Wicked-ly (Wicked), and Farfignugen (Frozen).
+Shortly after the ceremony, Travolta publicly apologized to Menzel.
+At the 87th Academy Awards the following year, Menzel presented Best Original Song with Travolta and jokingly introduced him as "Glom Gazingo", who finally pronounced her name correctly upon joining her on stage.

-Menzel starred as C.C.
-Bloom in the Lifetime TV movie remake of the film Beaches, which aired on January 21, 2017.
+Although Menzel had already been well known within the Broadway community prior to working with Disney, she was not as recognized outside of her stage credits.
+The success of Frozen, "Let it Go", and the Oscars incident are credited with establishing Menzel as an international superstar, helping bolster her film and music careers beyond musical theatre.
+She considers Travolta mispronouncing her name to be "one of the best things that happened for my career".

-She was announced to star on the Ellen DeGeneres-produced sitcom Happy Time, but, as of October 15, 2019, this project appears to have been shelved.
+In 2015, Menzel was slated to star on the Ellen DeGeneres–produced sitcom Happy Time, which would have been her first television role since Glee.
+However, the project never came to fruition.

-She starred alongside Adam Sandler playing his wife Dinah Ratner in the 2019 crime film Uncut Gems.